 Can You Use an Electric Sander on Drywall?

 You can save yourself a lot of hard work by using an electric sander on drywall.
-We recommend an orbital sander.
-They can be used to precision sand drywall joints fast.
-Using an electric sander makes the job quicker, easier, and usually results in a higher quality result.
+I recommend using an orbital sander.
+I’ve used mine to precision sand drywall joints fast on many jobs.
+Using an electric sander makes the work quicker, easier, and usually results in a higher quality result.

 It’s important to pay close attention when using an electric sander to smooth drywall mud.
 Electric tools work faster than hand-sanding.
 Check often to make sure the sander isn’t removing too much material.